-Music to warm the soul, soothe a sore head, after a spliff, while cruising through the Peak District in mid-coitus.
-That, in a nutshell, is how we settled upon describing the sounds of Oh Papa during an interview with the dreamy pop peddlers last month.
+Music to warm the soul, soothe a sore head, after a spliff, while cruising through the Peak District mid-coitus.
+That, in a nutshell, is how we settled on describing the sounds of Oh Papa during an interview with the dreamy pop peddlers last month.

 Sound like your sort of bag?
 Read on to hear more about some exciting plans from three members of the up-and-coming four-piece, Jack Davies (Vocals/Guitar), Felix Harrap (Drums) and Ric Jackson (Guitar).

 Shall we start at the start?
 Give us the Oh Papa story.

 Jack: Day one?
 I met Ric at, erm…

 Ric: We met at an open mic night.

 Jack: Really?
 I don’t remember that.
 We actually went to school together, but Ric used to bully me at school.
 He called me “Thong Boy” because apparently I bent over once and had a thong on.
 But I’ve got no recollection of that.